persronnel/JavaScript/Readme.md

 - Add vérification to the route already created
 - Finished the verify route to send the response to the user
-- Finised the CRUD of Word
+- Finished the CRUD of Word